PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/Perceptron.md

 __1c__ Provide at least one advantage, and one limitation of the perceptron algorithm.
 Elaborate on your answer.

 ## 2) Workshop
 Now, we're introduced to the perceptron it's time to ground down these fundamentals by doing a workshop.
-Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the module: **Perceptron**.
+Open the [Basics of Machine Learning course](https://www.codecademy.com/learn/machine-learning) on Codecademy and complete the module: **Perceptron**, specifically:
+- Lesson: Perceptron
+- Quiz: Perceptron
+- Project: Perceptron Logic Gates

 ## 3) Additional material (optional)